Lebowski89/blog/content/common.md

 ```

 These tasks are designed to add/remove DNS records and to display the record on success.

-How these tasks run is dependent on the following include_task:
+### include_task:

 ```yaml
 - name: Add Cloudflare DNS records